rollbar/terraform-provider-rollbar/docs/resources/integration.md

 In addition to all arguments above, the following attributes are exported:

-* `integrationID` - Composite ID of the integration name and project ID
+* `id` - Composite ID of the project ID and the integration name